Breeders’ Cup Horse Race

 The Breeders’ Cup Sprint

-As Thoroughbreds move on in their career, they generally settle into one of two racing styles.
-They can be distance horses, which means that they race consistently at distances of more than a mile that take them around two turns.
-Or they can be sprinters, which means they race at less than a mile in races that only encompass one turn.
+As Thoroughbreds progress in their careers, they typically settle into one of two racing styles.
+They can be distance horses, which means they consistently race at distances over a mile that include two turns.
+Or they can be sprinters, which means they race at distances under a mile that include only one turn.

-The Breeders’ Cup Sprint celebrates the latter of those two groups.
-It offers a purse of $2 million, and it is contested at the distance of six furlongs (three-quarters of a mile).
-Again, three-year-olds and older are eligible to compete here, a race that’s particularly thrilling because the horses tend to be going all-out at top speeds the whole way.
+The Breeders' Cup Sprint is a celebration of two of the oldest groups of horses.
+It has a purse of $2 million and is run at six furlongs (three-quarters of a mile).
+Again, three-year-olds and up are eligible.
+This is a particularly exciting race because the horses tend to go all out and hit top speed all the way.

 The Breeders’ Cup Juvenile

-It is interesting to see which of the two-year-olds can handle that distance, as most young horses start out in sprints before stretching out to longer races.
-The Juvenile winner is often stamped as an early favorite for the following year’s Kentucky Derby, America’s most famous horse race, which is earmarked for three-year-olds.
-Yet a Juvenile winner didn’t win the Derby until 2006, when Street Sense performed the feat.
+It will be interesting to see which of the two-year-olds can handle the distance, as most young horses start out in sprints before moving on to longer races.
+The Juvenile winner often becomes the early favorite for the following year's Kentucky Derby, America's most famous horse race, which is run for three-year-olds.
+However, a Juvenile winner didn't win the Derby until 2006, when Street Sense accomplished the feat.

 The Breeders’ Cup Distaff

-The Distaff is a chance for the female Thoroughbreds to shine.
-Although fillies and mares are eligible to race in male-dominated events like the Classic, the Turf, and the Sprint, most of them are compartmentalized into races that are held specifically for female horses.
-The Distaff is the most illustrious of those races, as it is held at a distance of 1 1/8 miles.
-The current purse stands at $2 million.
+The Distaff gives female Thoroughbreds a chance to shine.
+Although fillies and mares can compete in male-dominated events such as the Classic, the Turf, or the Sprint, they are mostly segregated into races specifically for them.
+The Distaff is the best of these races; it is even run at the "illustrious" distance of 1 1/8 miles, and the purse currently stands at a handsome $2 million.

 Other Breeders’ Cup Races